The latest on CAR T-cell therapy research

 A clinical trial, expected to open in Sydney later this year, will test advancements in chimeric antigen receptor (CAR) T-cell therapy developed in Australia and funded by the Leukaemia Foundation*.

-CAR T-cells are a revolutionary form of treatment for blood cancers such as B-cell Acute Lymphoblastic Leukaemia (ALL).
-In people with previously incurable B-cell ALL, CAR T-cells have resulted in complete response rates of approximately 80% across multiple clinical trials.
+CAR T-cells are a revolutionary form of treatment for B-cell malignancies.
+In people with previously incurable disease, across multiple clinical trials, T-cells have resulted in complete response (CR) rates of approximately 80% against B-cell acute lymphoblastic leukaemia (ALL), and 50% CR rates against chronic lymphocytic leukaemia (CLL) and B-cell non-Hodgkin lymphoma (B-NHL).

 Yet access to this therapy is limited due to the cost and complexity of CAR T-cell generation.